abhyamgupta123/Unzipper/README.md

     *<p>This shell file contains all primary algo to detect and determing type of file and to Unzip it.</p>*

-    <u>**This works like**</u> - It takes the name of currently downloaded Archived file as input from `Unzipper_log_file` by reading last line of the file and then determines type of file followed by extraction.
+    **This works like** - It takes the name of currently downloaded Archived file as input from `Unzipper_log_file` by reading last line of the file and then determines type of file followed by extraction.